Common cause of Back pain and Lower Back Pain

 Lower back pain is by far the most common things seen by an Osteopath, Physiotherapist or remedial massage therapist.
 Joint sprains can happen anywhere from the top of the spine in the neck to the lower back and tailbone area.
 Joint sprains are a very common cause of acute back pain.
 Sprains of joints in your back can vary in severity.
 Pain can be very mild through to acute pain that is severe and debilitating.

 How does it happen?

 Joints are where two bone meet and allow movement.
 We have literally hundreds of joints in our body with more than half of them located in or very close to the spine.
 These little joints in our spine are essential for almost all movements of our body.
 Walking, driving, moving your arms and legs, sitting, turning your head even breathing can rely on movement of many of these little joints.

 Just like any other joints in our body they can be over-extended, overused, strained and injured.
-Sometimes we don’t realise at the time that we have placed extra load on them and strained them until a few hours later when they start to give us pain or we wake up and are not able to move properly.
+Sometimes we don’t realise at the time that we have placed extra load on them and strained them.
+A few hours later as inflammation builds they start to give us pain or we wake up and are not able to move properly.
 Unlike when we sprain our ankle for example we can not necessarily take our weight off these spinal joints or not move them until they get better.

 Symptoms of acute joint sprains in the spine.

 - Acute back pain that comes on over a short period of time (a day or overnight) can

 - Sharp pain with movement – like a little knife, pinch or spasm

 - Specific movements irritate particular joints.
 Bad sprains are irritated by all movements